 Feed the birds and fish

 You can buy fish and duck food from the shop for £1 a tub and feed them by the water’s edge.
-This is quite an experience as all the fish and wildfowl on the lake seem to flock to feed from your offerings.
+This is quite an experience as all the fish and wildfowl on the lake seem to flock to feed on your offerings.

 We later discovered just how friendly the swans on the lake are!